mdn/content/files/en-us/web/api/performance_api/navigation_timing/index.md

 {{DefaultAPISidebar("Performance API")}}

-Navigation Timing is part of the Performance API and enables measuring the navigation of a document.
-For example, you can determine how much time it takes to load or unload a document, or log the time it took when the {{Glossary("DOM")}} construction has finished and interaction with the DOM is possible.
+Navigation Timing is part of the Performance API and provides metrics associated with navigating from one page to another.
+For example, you can determine how much time it takes to load or unload a document, or log the time it took until {{Glossary("DOM")}} construction has finished and interaction with the DOM is possible.

 Only the current document is included, so usually there is only one {{domxref("PerformanceNavigationTiming")}} object to observe.
 It extends the {{domxref("PerformanceEntry")}} interface with the {{domxref("PerformanceEntry.entryType","entryType")}} of `"navigation"` and also inherits from {{domxref("PerformanceResourceTiming")}}, so all of the timestamps from the process of fetching the document are available as well.